meows/racket/docs/dimension.md

 Let's say a coordinate is a piece of information which you can represent with a single integer or real number.
-If so, you can also imagine then that a coordinate can be represented as a point on an integer or real number line.
+If so, you can also imagine then that a coordinate can be represented as a point on a number line.

 ---